bbauska/JS-Programs/README.md

 <p>Here's a simple function that performs the conversion:</p>
 <pre>
 function feetToMeters(feet) {
   // Check if the input is a valid number if (isNaN(feet)) {
     return "Invalid input.
 Please provide a valid number of feet.";
   }
   // Perform the conversion
   const meters = feet &ast; 0.3048;
   return meters;
 }

 // Example usage:
-const feetValue =10;
+const feetValue = 10;
 const meters Value = feetToMeters(feetValue);
 console.log(`${feetValue} feet is equal to ${metersValue.toFixed(2)} meters`);
 </pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js101">101.
 Convert Days to Years, Months, and Days</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-To convert a given number of days into years, months, and remaining days in JavaScript, you can use the following function:
+<p>To convert a given number of days into years, months, and remaining days in
+JavaScript, you can use the following function:</p>
 <pre>
 function convertDaysToYearsMonthsDays(days) {